 6. The objective of the BES Electricity and Drinking Water Act is to ensure a reliable, affordable and sustainable supply of electricity and drinking water in the Caribbean Netherlands.
 The tariff regulation must ensure that utility companies are encouraged to operate efficiently, but also that they can carry out their investments.
 In line with the first regulatory period, ACM has opted for the profit-sharing method, whereby it carries out a preliminary estimate of the costs borne by the utility company.
-If it subsequently turns out that a utility company has incurred higher or lower costs, part of the difference is borne by or accrues to the utility company, with the remainder being borne by or accruing to the end-user.
+If it subsequently turns out that a utility company, with the remainder being borne by or accruing to the end-user.
 This is intended on the one hand to provide sufficient scope for investments and on the other to provide an incentive for utility companies to operate efficiently.
 If a utility company succeeds in saving costs, ACM sets the revenues for the following year at a lower level and the tariffs are also lower.
 In that way, the end-user also benefits from the cost savings achieved by the utility company.